bill-unitech2021/Work_Log_as_Phd/README.md

 - [ ]  There are 4 meetings today:
   - [ ]  ADS-B kick-off meeting: show the slides for XAI use case
   - [ ]  DTAC montag meeting: submit documents

+    - Follow up: make a diagram for the work flow
+    - Get clearer idea about the server
   - [ ]  Smart-Pouch weekly meeting: show slides for the methodology workflow
   - [ ]  Use-case brain storming meeting: discuss with and learn from Hendrik